A Tour of CoCalc

 example_notebook in the example.
 Click on Jupyter Notebook to open the notebook.

-The notebook starts with a Python 2 kernel by default.
-Change the kernel by clicking on Kernel->Change Kernel and selecting the kernel you want.
+The notebook starts with a SageMath kernel by default.
+Change the kernel by clicking on Kernel and selecting the kernel you want.
 There are several available including Python 3, R, Julia, Octave, SageMath and Julia.
+The image below shows an expanded menu with all the kernels available at the time of this writing:

 example_worksheet in our case ).
 Click on Sage Worksheet to open the worksheet.